PouchyCorp/UTCobsi/LA14/The Law, The Church and the Constitution.md

 Friction in the doctrine between the different churches (LGBT, etc...)
 Exclusion of some people from its full rites (limited tolerance)

+# Law
+**3 different justice systems (England + Wales, Scotland, Northern Ireland)

+in scots law, mix of civil law and common law

+Supreme Court of the United Kingdom
+- Highest Court for civil cases and criminal cases (except in Scotland)

+## Law Enforcement
+Founded by Robert Peel (1829) to combat the rising crime rate after the Industrial Revolution "policing by consent" : the policemen is with you, not against you

+45 distinct police forces (local) in England

+There are not **armed

+Scotland Yard -> London's police force

+They have a positive relationship with the citizens ($\neq$ france) Heirloom of the **Frankpledge ?**

+However, there are scandals today with the police (Mark Duggan, Sarah Everard, Rapes ...) -> decline in public Trust